 In 1979 he went on to undertake another “inappropriate” move for a future fashion designer by gaining a Degree in Geography and Town Planning at University College, London.

 One day he decided to empty his wardrobe and that of his childhood sweetheart (now wife Gerardine) and took the contents to sell on Camden Market.
 The realization that money could be made from fashion suddenly dawned.

-With Gerardine, Wayne built Red or Dead into a label that received global acclaim resulting in winning the prestigious British Fashion Council’s Streetstyle Designer of the Year Award for an unprecedented 3 consecutive years in 1996, 1997 and 1998.
+Along with Gerardine, Wayne built Red or Dead into a label that received global acclaim resulting in winning the prestigious British Fashion Council’s Streetstyle Designer of the Year Award for an unprecedented 3 consecutive years in 1996, 1997 and 1998.

 After 21 consecutive seasons on the catwalk at London Fashion Week, Wayne and Gerardine Hemingway sold Red or Dead in a multi-million cash sale.

 In 1999, having sold Red or Dead the Hemingway’s set up HemingwayDesign, which specializes in affordable and social design.

 Over the past two decades, Wayne and his team have delivered a number of high profile and award-winning affordable new build housing schemes, ‘turned around’ troubled estates, have a string of impactful seaside regeneration projects under their belts and an extensive worldwide knowledge of creative led regeneration, great urban design and architecture.